chapasirithunge/Chapa-Sirithunge/README.md

 ## Contact

-If you're interested in my work, curious to learn more, or open to future collaboration, I'd love to hear from you!
+I’m passionate about advancing robotics through innovative research, impactful projects, and engaging outreach.
+If any of these topics resonate with you—whether you’re interested in collaborating, learning more about my work, or simply discussing the future of robotics—I’d love to connect.
+Please feel free to reach out!

 **Email**: [csh66@cam.ac.uk](mailto:csh66@cam.ac.uk)
 **LinkedIn**: [Chapa Sirithunge](https://www.linkedin.com/in/chapa-sirithunge/)